 Origin Forme Giratina

-The Legendary mascot of Pokémon Platinum, Giratina performs well against Mewtwo, but specifically in its Origin forme.
-Because Giratina is a Ghost and Dragon type, Ice Beam is the only move Mewtwo could potentially have that would deal super effective damage, and Giratina takes reduced damage from Fighting, Fire, and Electric.
-If you're bringing Giratina to this Raid, you'll want Shadow Claw for its fast move and Shadow Ball, which Altered forme Giratina doesn't have access to, for its charged move.
-Unfortunately, Origin forme Giratina hasn't been available as often as the Altered forme, but if you have it, it will make a great addition to your team.
+The Legendary mascot of Pokémon Platinum, Giratina performs well against Mewtwo, but specifically in Origin forme Giratina.
+Because Giratina is a Ghost and Dragon type, Ice Beam is the only move Mewtwo could potentially have that would deal super effective damage, and it takes reduced damage from Fighting, Fire, and Electric.
+Although Origin forme Giratina has had more limited availability in raids, both formes share Candy so it's not terribly difficult to power up.
+If you're bringing Giratina to this Raid, you'll want Shadow Claw for its fast move and Shadow Ball for its charged move.

 Originally discovered in the Sinnoh region of Gen IV, Weavile is a great counter for Mewtwo that's also readily accessible.
 It's first stage, Sneasal is a common Gen II Pokémon that has also been featured in events and as a Shadow Pokémon, so you probably already have a couple in your collection.
 As a Dark and Ice type, Weavile takes reduced damage from Ice and Psychic, but double damage from Fire and quad damage from Fighting.
 If you're bringing Weavile to this fight, you'll want it to know Snarl and Foul Play.

-A pseudo-Legendary originally encountered in the Unova region of Gen V, Hydreigon performs well in this Raid.
+A pseudo-Legendary originally encountered in the Unova region of Gen V, Hydreigon performs well in this raid.
 As a Dark and Dragon type, it takes reduced damage from Psychic, Fire, and Electric, but double from Fighting and Ice.
-However, despite its first stage, Deino, being featured in events, Eggs, and even as a Pokémon Go Battle League reward encounter, Deino are still quite rare, so many players don't have the Candy to power up their Hydreigon.
-Still, if you have one, you'll want Bite and Dark Pulse for the moveset.
+However, despite its first stage, Deino has been featured in events, eggs, and even as a Pokémon Go Battle League reward encounter, so many players have already evolved and powered up Hydreigon.
+If you have one, you'll want Bite and Dark Pulse for its moveset when facing Mewtwo.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: